rtyler/brokenco.de/_posts/2019-02-02-codevalet-the-failed-experiment.md

 repositories, and things just worked!

-To address the second challenge, Code Valet's Jenkins image was **bleeding edge**.
+To address the second problem, Code Valet's Jenkins image was **bleeding edge**.
 Not in the way [Jenkins Evergreen](https://jenkins.io/projects/evergreen) is bleeding edge, but more Gentoo Linux-style.
-Jenkins core was built daily from the `HEAD` of the master branch.
-The batteries-included plugins were also **all** built from their respective master branches.
-The Git plugin, Azure VM Agents plugin, Pipeline plugins, _everything in the system was the absolute latest_.
-As you may have guessed, this resulted in dozens of very interesting build and runtime failures which I reported upstream.
+Jenkins core was **built daily** from the `HEAD` of the master branch.
+The batteries-included plugins were also **all built daily** from their respective master branches.
+The Git plugin, Azure VM Agents plugin, Pipeline plugins, _everything in the system_ was the absolute latest.
+As you may have guessed, this resulted in dozens of interesting build and runtime failures, all of which were reported upstream.
 For the first time, I had an environment which was providing "real world" SaaS-style feedback, using [Sentry](https://sentry.io) on _real_ Jenkins workloads.